shawnberg/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Code Book
 This code book summarizes the resulting data fields in tidy.txt.

 ##Identifiers
-subjectID - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken, valid values are *1  -  WALKING
+subjectID - The ID of the test subject activity - The type of activity performed when the corresponding measurements were taken, valid values include 1  -  WALKING
-*2  -  WALKING_UPSTAIRS
+2  -  WALKING_UPSTAIRS
-*3  -  WALKING_DOWNSTAIRS
+3  -  WALKING_DOWNSTAIRS
-*4  -  SITTING
+4  -  SITTING
-*5  -  STANDING
+5  -  STANDING
-*6  -  LAYING
+6  -  LAYING

 ##Measurements
 tBodyAcc.mean.X